telerik/xaml-docs/controls/raddataform/features/datatemplate-selectors.md

 >An analogical approach should be used to set a __ReadOnlyTemplateSelector__.

->You can download a runnable project of the demonstrated example from our online SDK repository [here](https://github.com/telerik/xaml-sdk), after navigating to __DataForm/DataTemplateSelector__.
+>tip Find a runnable project of the previous example in the [WPF Samples GitHub repository](https://github.com/telerik/xaml-sdk/tree/master/DataForm/DataTemplateSelector).